 Greeted by welcoming staff and an equally welcoming gin and tonic, we were set to cruise.

 Final stop before our transfer to the lodge was at Chirundu – a border post town between Zimbabwe and Zambia.
-It is here where we exchanged our four wheels for an aluminium speedboat which would transport us upon the mighty Zambezi River to Mana Pools Safari Lodge.
+It is here where we exchanged our four wheels for an aluminium speedboat which would transport us upon the mighty Zambezi River to Camp Mana.
 Greeted by welcoming staff and an equally welcoming gin and tonic, we were set to cruise.
 Heading into open waters with fresh air on our skin, riding parallel to the wilderness, we truly felt transported into holiday mode, fully engaged in relaxation.

 The boat ride itself is an experience – and hands down the best transfer into a lodge thus far.
 With Zimbabwe to your right, and Zambia to your left, there is constantly a point of interest to observe.
 From small holdings and banana plantations, to rural villages and safari lodges, the terrain keeps you captivated.
 Further from the border, the landscape turns wild and is filled with the prospect of elephants, buffalo, hippos and a myriad of other wildlife which relies on the river as a life source.
 Villages remain scattered along the river bank, an eye opening glimpse into the world of human and wildlife conflict management, with the intention for the two to co-exist in harmony.
 As we learnt from our captain, tourism plays a vital role in human wildlife mitigation, educating local inhabitants about the importance and value of wild animals, as well as teaching conservation farming skills, bringing in revenue which helps eliminate poaching.
 Most safari operators also hire those from villages surrounding the lodges, providing employment and security, promoting empowerment and conservation awareness.